zabir88/url-shortner/url-shortner-frontend/README.md

 3. Form validation is implemented in the front end.
 4. Dynamic form builder(copied from the open source dynamic-ui-components library myself being the author) is used to create the form.

-## To run the react server in development environment follow the steps:
+## To run the React front end server in development environment follow the steps
 1. cd into url-shortner-frontend folder
 2. Install all the dependencies running
 ```